swiftlang/swift-package-manager/Documentation/SystemModules.md

 print(jpegData)
 ```

-First, create a directory called `example`, and initialize it as a package that builds an executable:

-    $ mkdir example
-    $ cd example
-    example$ swift package init --type executable

-Edit the `Sources/main.swift` so it consists of the three lines shown above.

-To `import CJPEG` the package manager requires
+To `import CJPEG`, the package manager requires
 that the JPEG library has been installed by a system packager (eg. `apt`, `brew`, `yum`, etc.).
 The following files from the JPEG system-package are of interest: